Protecting Your Data, Your Employees, and Your Organization

 HIPAA requires that the organization implement security measures to prevent the unauthorized interception of or access to sensitive information that is being transmitted over a network, whether it is an internal network or public network like the internet.
 As mentioned above, steps need to be taken to ensure that data is not corrupted (data integrity) during transmission, and nearly all document management systems handle this in the proper fashion.

-If you deal with personal health information, even if it is just for your own employees, it simply makes good business sense to ensure that the information is secure.
+If you handle personal health information, even if it is just for your own employees, it simply makes good business sense to ensure that the information is secure.
 If you are a “covered entity” as defined by HIPAA, you are required to comply with HIPAA Security Standards.
-The failure to implement proper security in either case can have extremely serious consequences for your employees or customers, and could potentially result in very damaging civil penalties or even criminal charges.
-In today’s environment, threats to your sensitive data are increasing rapidly.
-By ensuring your document management system can comply with HIPAA requirements, you can dramatically reduce the level of risk your company has to bear while providing confidence for your customers.
+The failure to implement proper security in either case can have extremely serious consequences for your employees or customers and could potentially result in very damaging civil penalties or even criminal charges.
+In today’s environment, threats to your sensitive data are rapidly increasing.
+By ensuring your document management system can simplify HIPAA compliance requirements, you are dramatically reducing company risk while also providing confidence to your customers.

 1—Security Standards: Administrative Safeguards, HIPAA Security Series, US Dept. Of Health and Human Services